ms/buildtogether.tech/src/reading.md

 template: page
 ---

-<a section="fairness"/> ended with a list of books about stuff that actually
+[% x fairness %] ended with a list of books about stuff that actually matters.
-matters.
 The ones below also helped me understand how we got here and why so many things seem broken.
 Like all such lists, it's very personal: I grew up straight, white, and male in a small town in western Canada fifty years ago, so